 Out of sheer stubbornness and a belief that I was making a statement about my rejection of Christianity, I refused to participate in the class, including boycotting all assignments.
 Needless to say, I flunked the class and had to take it again second semester.

 And that, kids, is a great example of what people mean when they use the colloquialism, “cutting your nose off to spite your face.”

-By the time mid-terms arrived, my longsuffering academic advisor gently told me that he believed that my desire to go to law school was not a realistic goal.
-I was only slightly offended that he believed that I didn’t have the intellectual capability to go to law school.
+By the time mid-terms arrived, my academic advisor told me that he believed that my desire to earn a bachelor’s degree was not a realistic goal.
+I was only slightly offended that he believed that I didn’t have the intellectual capability to do so.
 I mean, I knew he was wrong, but he didn’t really know me and my grades staring at him supported his contention.
-It wasn’t his fault that he believed that I wasn’t smart enough to be a lawyer.
-That was on me.
+It wasn’t completely his fault that he believed that I wasn’t smart enough to get a college degree.
+Much of that was on me.

 He suggested that I transfer to the School of Applied Studies, known as the SAS (BJU’s version of a trade school).
 That offended my pride.
 The smart thing would’ve been for me to have accepted the challenge that he didn’t realize he had given me and put my nose to the grind, salvage the semester, and then get A’s the following semesters.
 It was only the middle of my first semester of college, after all.

 But, nope, setting a precedent for the years to come, I didn’t choose the “smart thing.”

 Instead, I doubled down on my “principled” rebellion.
 In my mind, I believed that I was showing everyone up; that I was punishing BJU, my parents, and all of Christianity with my refusal to participate.